blurrycontour/zuul-gerrit/doc/source/job-content.rst

       connectivity issues then previous attempts may have been cancelled, and this value will be greater than 1.

+   .. var:: max_attempts

+      The number of attempts that will be be made for this job when encountering an error in a pre-playbook before it is reported as failed.
+      This value is taken from :attr:`job.attempts`.

    .. var:: ansible_version

       The version of the Ansible community package release used for executing